apecloud/kubeblocks/docs/user_docs/quick-start/try-kubeblocks-on-localhost.md

    pod "maple05-mysql-1" deleted
    ```

-4. Connect to the ApeCloud MySQL Raft group to test its availability.
+4. Connect to the MySQL Raft group to test its availability.
 You can find this group can still be accessed within seconds due to our HA strategy.

    ```bash
    kbcli cluster connect maple05